A Guide to accommodation in Madrid: The Best Areas and hotels to Stay in Madrid for a city trip

 - Calle Ayala

-Best Neighborhood To Stay in Madrid For Hiking & Outdoor Holidays
+Where is the Best Place to Stay in Madrid For Hiking & Outdoor Holidays?

 1. El Escorial

 And the perfect reward for your physical efforts will be a delicious, traditionally Castilian meal and some of the best food in Madrid.

 Best Places To Stay in El Escorial, Madrid for Outdoor Activities